-The BCTLA is looking for session proposals for our October 19, 2018 conference.
-The theme of our upcoming conference is Challenge Accepted, and we are focusing on exploring the challenging parts of the teacher-librarian role.
+The BCTLA is looking for session proposals for our October ??
+2019 conference.
+The theme of our upcoming conference is, and we are focusing on

 We are looking for teacher-librarians to lead two types of sessions.
 The first type will be hands-on or concrete sessions with an emphasis on involving participants.
-A goal of this session should be for participants to leave with something they can use in their library/learning commons right away.
+A goal of this session should be for participants to have something they can use fairly quickly in their library/learning commons.
+It will be approximately an hour and a half in length.
 These sessions could be:

 · hands-on use of robotics, coding, makerspace or other ADST technology

 · exploration of websites/databases related to library/learning commons

 · sharing of lessons used in the library/learning commons

 · specific instruction/tips on the teacher-librarian role - such as collection development, weeding, and event promotion (e.g. DEAR, Freedom to Read), etc.

 (This is our Edtalk in the morning, I think.
 The ideas will most likely come from a survey or the exec table.)
 The second type of session will involve facilitating discussion and action plannin.g around a particularly challenging topic in librarianship.
 If you are interested in facilitating this type of workshop, we will need the question or questions you are prepared to lead discussions on as well as a very brief description of your expertise in this area.